jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Password Hashed User Table</figcaption>

-# reverse hash lookups
+# Reverse Hash Lookups

 Since cryptographic hash functions, including SHA256, are designed to be irreversible you might think that passwords are now safe in the database, even if it is compromised.
 If all password where strong (long and random) this would be the case.
 The reality is that users often choose very weak passwords (such as the ones I chose: `qwerty` and `12345678`).
 What an attacker can do is prepare a table of common passwords and their corresponding hashes.
-This is known as a rainbow table.
+This is known as a reverse hash lookup table.

-reverse hash lookups trade storage space for computation time.
-The attacker stores a table of common passwords and their corresponding computed hashes. reverse hash lookups are most effective against slow hashing algorithms since the computational time to storage space ratio is the highest.
+Reverse hash lookup tables trade storage space for computation time.
+They are most effective against slow hashing algorithms since the computational time to storage space ratio is the highest.
 For fast hashing algorithms like SHA256 the gains will be much less.

 | Password | Hash |
 |-|-|